codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 ### Different build options for branches and pull requests

-So far we have used the same build options for all branches and pull requests.
+So far, we have used the same build options for all branches and pull requests.
 Codefresh allows you to define more than one groups of settings.
-The build settings can then be individually fine tuned with regards to:
+The build settings can then be individually fine-tuned with regards to:

 * the build steps (e.g. unit tests and/or integration tests)
 * the branch names they affect